ChelRono/Awwards-Django/README.md

 <ul>
 <li>1.See all the listed children in the website.</li>
 <li>2.You will be able to view the background details of the children i.e age,school,grades etc.</li>
-3.You will also see the financial need a student needs i.e school fees,uniform or books.
+<li>3.You will also see the financial need a student needs i.e school fees,uniform or books.</li>
-4.Subscribe to get news about the students
+<li>4.Subscribe to get news about the students.</li>
 </ul>

 ## BEHAVIOUR DRIVEN DEVELOPMENT